GeorgeCStephens/AdventOfCode25/README.md

 ## Structure
-The codebase is split to two folders.
+The codebase is split to two folders...
-- Rust
-- Java

 ### Rust
 This is a messy code base that I am using to learn Rust from scratch.